 Thank you to Lenka Cathersides for the following research.

-George William Arnold was born on the 16th of May 1883 in Brockham, Surrey to labourer William Arnold and Ann Arnold nee Edwards.
+George William Arnold was born on the 16th of May 1883 in Brockham, Surrey to labourer William and Ann (nee Edwards).
 In 1887 the family lived in Leslie Road in Dorking.

 At the time of the 1901 Census, the family lived in School Lane, Brockham.
 William was working as a general labourer and Ann was at home.
 The household further comprised of their children: fly driver James, general labourers Edward, George and Harry, Bridget Annie, Lawrence John and Percy.